Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

 \subsubsection{Features integration}

 After carrying out the preprocessing steps mentioned above, we integrate the data across cancers and across modalities.
-We generate two views of the data by concatenating the features across cancers and across modalities.
+We generate two views of the data by combining the features across cancers and across modalities.
 First view is created by taking the union of features across all cancer patients for each of the six modalities (DNA methylation, gene expression, miRNA expression, protein expression, DNA mutation, and clinical).
-The DNA methylation data originally had 485,576 features across all cancers, which was reduced to $\approx$ 4500 features.
-Union of these features resulted in the feature dimension of 52,396.
-The gene expression data originally had 60,483 features across all cancers, which was reduced to $\approx$ 300 features.
-Union of these features resulted in the feature dimension of 8794.
-The miRNA expression data originally had 1880 features across all cancers, which was reduced to $\approx$ 1400 features.
-Union of these features resulted in the feature dimension of 1730.
+As a result of the preprocessing explained earlier, the DNA methylation data features were reduced from 485,576 features to $\approx$ 4,500 features for all cancers.
+The union of these features from individual cancers resulted in a feature dimension of 52,396.
+The gene expression data originally had 60,483 features across all cancers, which was reduced to $\approx$ 3000 features.
+Union of these features resulted in the feature dimension of 8,794.
+The miRNA expression data originally had 1,880 features across all cancers, which was reduced to $\approx$ 1,400 features.
+Union of these features resulted in the feature dimension of 1,730.
 The protein expression data originally had 487 features across all cancers, which was reduced to 472 features unionized to 472 dimensions.
 The DNA mutation data had 18,090 features across all cancers, pre-processed and unionized to 17,253 features.
 Lastly, we convert the categorical clinical features to numerical values such as gender, race, and cancer stages.
 The details of these clinical characteristics are given in Table \ref{Tab:clinchars}.
 Mathematically, the preprocessing is given below.